 Third party costs that are attributable to the Fund are charged directly to the Fund.
-Other costs initially borne by bcIMC are recovered from the Fund through management fees charged by bcIMC, which are calculated on a cost recovery basis. bcIMC management fees and the corresponding payable are disclosed in the Fund's Statement of Comprehensive Income and Statement of Financial Position.
+Other costs initially borne by BCI are recovered from the Fund through cost recoveries charged by BCI, which are calculated on a cost recovery basis.
+BCI cost recoveries and the corresponding payable are disclosed in the Fund's Statement of Comprehensive Income and Statement of Financial Position.